 Raising Teens is a warm-hearted and honest round-table discussion about parenting teenagers and teen mental health.
-It is hosted by presenter Guy Lloyd and includes teens’ own stories from Make (Good) Trouble’s young reporter Lola Ray.
+First broadcast on BBC Radio Sussex and BBC Radio Surrey, the show is hosted by presenter Guy Lloyd and includes teens’ own stories from Make (Good) Trouble’s young reporter Lola Ray.
 Her teen stories are surprising, thought provoking and often delightful.
 The show aims to bring those involved in raising teens together to dispel myths around teen mental health and offer practical help and tips.

 Scroll down to listen to all the episodes for series one.